YouTube Video

 Speaker: Meryl Schulman, Senior Program Officer, CHCS

-M. Schulman will welcome participants and outline the importance of integrated, low-barrier approaches to SUD care.
+M. Schulman welcomed participants and outlined the importance of integrated, low-barrier approaches to SUD care.

 II.
 Panel – No Wrong Door Approaches: Emerging Innovations